xXFirst555Xx/FuelTracker/README.md

 argument uses the default light theme.
 Simply restart the application after changing the variable or option to switch themes.

+## Fonts

+The application now relies on widely available fonts rather than the previously required **Prompt** typeface.
+The QSS themes default to `Tahoma`, `Arial` and finally the system sans-serif.
+No additional font installation is needed.

+To use custom fonts, place the `.ttf` files under `assets/fonts` and update the `font-family` rules in the QSS files.

 ## Running

 ```bash